My Quiet Kitchen

 Did you know you can also quick pickle fruit?
 You absolutely can and the results are amazing!
 Try berries, peaches, apples, mango, pears, plums, and grapes.

-For full details and tons of ideas check out the recipe here: Pickled Fruit
+For full details and more ideas, check out the full recipe here: Pickled Fruit

 Imagine the delicious combinations, like pickled peaches or strawberries on vanilla ice cream, cake, or pancakes.
 They also add interest to cocktails, mocktails, and milkshakes!